ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

   years:  2016, 2018

-lastupdated: "2018-06-14"
+lastupdated: "2018-07-19"

 ---

 # Managing HyTrust CloudControl on IBM Cloud

-To manage the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTCC console from the vSphere Web Client.
+To manage the HyTrust CloudControl on {{site.data.keyword.cloud}} service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTCC console from the vSphere Web Client.

 ## Accessing the HyTrust CloudControl WebGUI from the IBM Cloud for VMware Solutions console